Officer who fatally shot Antwon Rose charged with criminal homicide

 Breaking News Emails

-Prosecutors have criminally charged the suburban Pittsburgh police officer who killed unarmed black teenager Antwon Rose in a shooting that has sparked several days of protests.
+Prosecutors have criminally charged the suburban Pittsburgh police officer who fatally shot unarmed black teenager Antwon Rose after the officer gave investigators inconsistent statements about whether he saw a gun.

-As the percussive shots ring out, the witness gasps and asks, "Why are they shooting at them?"
+Detectives said that the person in the front passenger seat, where Rose had been sitting, did not fire any of the shots, the complaint said.

+One person was struck by the gunfire and transported to a local hospital "where he was treated for a grazing gunshot wound to the abdomen," according to the affidavit.

-Allegheny County Police Superintendent Coleman McDonough later said that the driver of the Chevy Cruze was ordered out of the car by the officers when Rose and the other male "bolted from the vehicle on foot."
+After the traffic stop was made, the driver of the Chevy Cruze was ordered out of the car by the officers when Rose and the other male "bolted from the vehicle on foot," Allegheny County Police Superintendent Coleman McDonough later said.

 McDonough said Rose was unarmed but that two semi-automatic handguns were found on the floor of the vehicle.